tkn-tub/ns3-gym/src/wifi/doc/source/wifi-testing.rst

 MAC validation
 **************
-Validation of the MAC layer has been performed in [baldo2010]_.
+Validation of the 802.11 DCF MAC layer has been performed in [baldo2010]_.

+802.11 PCF operation has been verified by running 'wifi-pcf' example whith PCAP files generation enabled, and observing the frame exchange using Wireshark.

 SpectrumWiFiPhy
 ***************